 A man-made entity (heavily implied to be a supercomputer) of unknown origin and purpose with the ability to manipulate space and time.
 It actually possesses three minds/selves, which observe every possibility of existence.
 Though its original purpose is unknown, it works to destroy the Master Unit, Amaterasu, so that it can control the flow of space and time, and give existence a cold, mechanical sense of order.

-, it is one of the ten Nox Nyctores, built to fight against the Black Beast and was the one who ultimately destroyed it.
-It takes a form of a coffin-like satellite what holds a humanoid creature inside it what can fire a devastating laser.
-After the Dark War, it was used to destroy the Hierarchical City of Ibukido, which killed Mu-12 depending on the timeline.
+Full title of Gigant: Take-Mikazuchi note , a weapon created hundreds of years ago during a war hidden from history, it is the original Nox Nyctores.
+Nine revived it and used half of its core to create the rest of the Nox Nyctores during the Dark War.
+It takes a form of a coffin-like satellite that holds a humanoid creature inside it that can fire a devastating laser.
+It can only use its strongest ability once every 4 years.
+After the Dark War, it was used by Takamagahara; in particular, it used the satellite to destroy the Hierarchical City of Ibukido, which killed Mu depending on the timeline.
 Four years later, it was used again in order to destroy Kagutsuchi, but Rachel used Tsukuyomi Unit in the True End to block the shot, saving the city and forcing it to recharge another four years.

 It has an Astral Heat where the opponent is trapped in a red light.
-A portal appears below the player and fires several super-charged versions of Nu-13's swords at them from below, lifting them into the skies where four magical chains bind them in a circular energy prison.
+A portal appears below the player and fires several super-charged versions of Nu's swords at them from below, lifting them into the skies where four magical chains bind them in a circular energy prison.
 Take-Mikazuchi rises up into the skies and transforms into its Kill Sat mode as seen in Calamity Trigger cutscenes, firing its laser at the opponent and erasing them from existence as the screen turns white.